neoml-lib/neoml/NeoML/docs/en/API/Algorithms/README.md

 	// Chooses the greatest singular values from `Components` and
 	// selects the corresponding principal axes as the final components void Train( const CFloatMatrixDesc& data );
+	// Transforms the data into shape ( samples x components )
+	// using the principal components calculated before CSparseFloatMatrixDesc Transform( const CFloatMatrixDesc& data );
-	// Trains and transforms the data into shape ( samples x components ) CSparseFloatMatrixDesc Transform( const CFloatMatrixDesc& data );
+	// Trains and transforms the data into shape ( samples x components ) CSparseFloatMatrixDesc TrainTransform( const CFloatMatrixDesc& data );

 	// Singular values corresponding to the selected principal axes const CArray<float>& GetSingularValues() const { return singularValues; }